 We love LEGO challenges, but my 4-year-old and I love them for very different reasons.
 I love them because they build confidence, fine motor skills, and they keep her totally engaged while I cook/check email/have a conference call.
 She loves them because they are fun and challenging.
-Our most recent LEGO challenge was a St. Patrick’s Day themed one and I really thought that the LEGO leprechaun and pot of gold would be super tricky but I was super wrong.
+Our most recent was a St. Patrick’s Day LEGO challenge and I really thought that the LEGO leprechaun and pot of gold would be super tricky but I was super wrong.
 She plowed through them like a pro.
-When I find an activity my daughter (or my students at school) really likes and engages her I will adapt it from theme to theme.
+When I find an activity my daughter (or my students at school) really likes and engages her, I will adapt it from theme to theme.
 It’s a familiar activity, but still new and fun.
-She is excited with the new theme.
+She is excited about the new theme.
 It keeps her interested and learning and I don’t have to re-invent the wheel.

 Gather your materials.
 I admit I LOVE creating these little LEGO creations.
 It takes me back to when I’d challenge myself as a child with LEGO.
 If this isn’t your thing you can still do challenges with simple creations like these we did a few months back.

 I always make two exactly the same.
 Then dismantle one so my daughter has a model and all the pieces she needs to recreate it.
 Soon I will put the pieces for all 4 in one pot and let her sort them.
 But we aren’t there yet.
 No need to make this more challenging that needed.
 It’s a fun activity for her right now.

-Though the challenge wasn’t easy, she still loved them and these symbols of St. Patrick’s Day gave us a chance to talk about leprechauns, rainbows with pots of gold and the end of them, and Ireland.
+She loved this challenge!
+The symbols used in this St. Patrick’s Day LEGO challenge gave us a chance to talk about leprechauns, rainbows with pots of gold and the end of them, and Ireland.
 One of the main goals of these holiday-themed activities is sparking interest in the holiday, it’s symbols and traditions.

 For more fun St. Patrick’s Day activities, make sure to follow me on Facebook!